gatsbyjs/gatsby/README.md

   return config;
 }
 ```

+Gatsby calls this function with the webpack-configurator object and
+environment string when it creates a Webpack config.
+It first
+loads the defaults and then allows you to modify it.

+The `env` can be

+* `develop` (when running `gatsby develop`)
+* `static` (when Gatsby is building static HTML pages)
+* `production` (when Gatsby is generating the CSS/JS bundles)

 Consider the following example which removes the default css loader
 and replaces it with a loader that uses css-modules.